 Thematic Module 2

-Although many zoonoses have been eliminated in most European countries, emerging pathogens represent a constant risk to the health of humans, wildlife and domestic animals.
-Living in a densely populated and highly mobile world allows pathogens to spread, adapt and emerge.
+Although many zoonoses have been eliminated in most European countries, emerging pathogens remain a constant risk to human, wildlife, and domestic animal health.
+Living in a densely populated and highly mobile world allows pathogens to spread, adapt, and emerge.
 TM2 presents concrete examples of the prevention and control of infectious diseases, with particular emphasis on zoonoses.
-The impact of the collapse of biodiversity and biosecurity needs are also addressed.
+The role of wildlife, the impact of biodiversity collapse, and biosecurity needs are also addressed.

 Lecturers